auracode/aura/README.md

-This is the code for the aura management system for record management
+This is the code for the aura management system for record management and all

 Models :
 1. Customer